icetasy-dot/GutBrain/fMRI Prep/fMRIprep Compute Canada.md

 ### If you want to upload your own data :

-Make shure to have prepare your destination folder on CC (at projects space if possible) , using `mkdir` to create your folder may be easier!
+Make sure to have prepared your destination folder on CC (at project space if possible) , using `mkdir` to create your folder may be easier!

 Example for me :